 So where is the rub?
 Why is this still so hard?
 Why do I feel like my epitaph will say, “Sheryl dragged educators into the 21st Century kicking and screaming as they went.”

 Some say when money becomes available for devices.

 Some say when teachers are given the support and training they need.

 Some say time is the issue and when we change the schedule to allow more time for using devices in pedagogically sound ways then we will have arrived.

 The when is always just around the corner.
-As I interview Future Ready superintendents across the nation I hear aspects of when in action within pockets of innovation.
+As I interview Future Ready superintendents across the nation and across the globe, I hear aspects of when in action within pockets of innovation.
 But I also hear the need for business as usual digital transformation system wide.